AKUA MIND BODY

 Substance Abuse is a Family Disease: How Does Substance Abuse Impact the Children?
 One of the biggest misconceptions about substance abuse is that it only affects and hurts the person who is drinking or taking drugs.
 The fact is, the immediate family — predominately the spouse and children — is usually affected most.

-Substance Abuse like Drug and alcohol addiction are family diseases with uncompromising outcomes for all family members, particularly children.
-Rachel N. Lipari, Ph.D. and Struther L. Van Horn, M.A. reported that about 1 in 8 children resided in a household with at least one parent who had a substance use disorder, according to the data from the 2009 to 2014 National Surveys on Drug Use and Health (NSDUH).
+Substance Abuse like Drug and alcohol addiction are family disease with uncompromising outcomes for all family members, particularly children.
+Rachel N. Lipari, Ph.D., and Struther L. Van Horn, M.A. reported that about 1 in 8 children resided in a household with at least one parent who had a substance use disorder, according to the data from the 2009 to 2014 National Surveys on Drug Use and Health (NSDUH).

 Over 35 million children are vulnerable to developing problems with alcohol and/or drug use due to parental substance use disorders.
-Moreover, youth are subjected to subsequent physical and mental health difficulties due to their parent(s) use of illegal drugs, tobacco or alcohol, according to a 81-page white paper, “Family Matters: Substance Abuse and the American Family,” released by CASA Columbia (CASA) at Columbia University.
+Moreover, youth are subjected to subsequent physical and mental health difficulties due to their parent(s) use of illegal drugs, tobacco or alcohol, according to an 81-page white paper, “Family Matters: Substance Abuse and the American Family,” released by CASA Columbia (CASA) at Columbia University.

 Consequences of Fetal Alcohol and Drug Exposure